ftsrg-edu/ivt-lab/README.md

 - The ship (`SpaceShip` interface) can fire one or more lasers or torpedos.
 - We have only one spaceship as of now (`GT4500`).
 - Currently two firing modes (`FiringMode`) are supported: firing only one or all instances of a given weapon type.
-- Lasers are not yet implemented, the code for torpedo stores are ready (`TorpedoStore`).
+- Lasers are not yet implemented, but the code for torpedo stores are ready (`TorpedoStore`).
 - For the GT4500 ship the rules for firing torpedoes can be found in the Javadoc comment of method `fireTorpedos`.
 They are already partially implemented.
 - There are currently two tests (`GT4500Test`), but be aware that they are not proper unit tests, as they do not isolate the dependencies of the tested class.